-ASX to strictly enforce lodgment deadline rules from 1 January 2023
+ASX to strictly enforce lodgement deadline rules

 • Appendix 4D and half-year report (Listing Rule 4.2A)